ankitdhanna007/akka-http/README.md

   (generates schema in the database)

- 2) mvn jooq-codegen:generate

-  (generates Active record classes for db tables)

- 3) mvn clean install && exec:java
+ 2) mvn clean install && mvn exec:java

   (installs the dependencies and plugins and start the http server)